tianhm/DockFlare/dockflare/app/templates/docs/Container-Labels.md

 #### System Default Bypass Policy

-Starting in v3.0.3, when you use `dockflare.access.policy=bypass`, your service will reference the system-managed `public-default-bypass` reusable policy instead of creating an inline policy.
+Starting in v3.0.3, when you use `dockflare.access.policy=bypass` or `dockflare.access.group=bypass`, your service will reference the system-managed `public-default-bypass` reusable policy instead of creating an inline policy.
 This keeps your Cloudflare dashboard clean.

 - **Before v3.0.3:** Each bypass rule created a separate inline policy
 - **v3.0.3+:** All bypass rules share one canonical `public-default-bypass` policy

+#### Legacy Label Migration

+DockFlare automatically migrates legacy bypass labels to use the centralized system policy:

+- `dockflare.access.policy=bypass` → Uses `public-default-bypass` system policy
+- `dockflare.access.group=bypass` → Uses `public-default-bypass` system policy

+The migration happens transparently during container processing and reconciliation.
+Your containers will continue to work without any changes required.

 #### Simplified Access Configuration